rioualen/gene-regulation/README.md

 # Workflow execution

-The workflow has to include the configuration file using this code:
+The workflow includes the configuration file using this code:
 ```
 configfile: "examples/GSE20870/GSE20870.yml"
 ```
-You can then chose what program(s) to use for mapping and peak-calling by commenting/uncommenting the following line:
+You can then chose what program(s) to use for mapping and peak-calling by commenting/uncommenting the following lines:

 ```
 ALIGNER=[